AIM Rule 26

 Promote a corporate culture that is based on ethical values and behaviours

 The Company recognises the importance of establishing a culture of ethical behaviour and applies these standards to all dealings with employees, clients and other stakeholders.
-Accordingly, Made Tech has developed an ethics policy to ensure that its business is conducted with high ethical and legal principles and sets standards of professionalism and integrity to all employees and Group-wide operations.
+Accordingly, Made Tech has developed an ethics policy to ensure that its business is conducted with high ethical and legal principles and sets standards of professionalism and integrity for all employees and Group-wide operations.

 Maintain governance structures and processes that are fit for purpose and support good decision-making by the board

-The Board of directors is responsible for the determination of the investment decisions of the Company and for its overall supervision and the objectives it has set out.
-The Board is also responsible for the Company’s day to day operations.
+The board of Directors is responsible for the determination of the investment decisions of the Company and for its overall supervision and the objectives it has set out.
+The board is also responsible for the Company’s day-to-day operations.

 The Chair is responsible for leading an effective board, fostering a good corporate governance culture, maintaining open communications with the major shareholders and ensuring appropriate strategic focus and direction.

-The Chief Executive Officer has overall responsibility for managing the day to day operations of the Company and the Board as a whole is responsible for implementing the Company’s strategy.
+The Chief Executive Officer has overall responsibility for managing the day-to-day operations of the Company and the board as a whole is responsible for implementing the Company’s strategy.

 Communicate how the Company is governed and is performing by maintaining a dialogue with shareholders and other relevant stakeholders

-The Board is committed to maintaining effective communication and having constructive dialogue with its shareholders.
-The Company has established and intends to build ongoing relationships with both its private and institutional shareholders (through meetings and presentations) as well as shareholder analysts, and for them to have the opportunity to discuss issues and provide feedback at meetings with the Company.
+The Company has established and intends to build ongoing relationships with both its private and institutional shareholders (through meetings and presentations) as well as institutional analysts, and for them to have the opportunity to discuss issues and provide feedback at meetings with the Company.
 The Company communicates progress with shareholders and stakeholders throughout the year by publishing announcements via a Regulatory Information Service and its Annual and Interim Report and Accounts (including the Section 172 Statement), and through update meetings as necessary.

 The Group’s website is kept up to date with appropriate governance material, and contains details of relevant developments, press and corporate news and presentations.